 Especially against the background of the enormous gold deposits the dire poverty of the population in Chocó seems paradoxical.
 An explanation for this paradox can be found in the legal situation regulations: The mining rights are reserved exclusively for large corporations while gold mining is prohibited for everyone else.
 The fact that the majority of the population in Chocó nonetheless makes a living from illegal gold digging results in enormous profits especially for trade intermediaries.
 Quite often guerrilla groups like the FARC (Fuerzas Armadas Colombian Revolutionary) or the ELN (National Liberation Army) finance their organizations through the earnings of those underground activities.

-Aid organizations are still poorly represented due to the dire security situation.
-The Catholic Church is one of the few efficient organizations in the Chocó and is appreciated by all parties because of its neutrality.
-For many years the Church has been attempting to help locals in Chocó regardless of ethnicity and religious affiliation.
+Aid organizations are still hardly present in-situ due to the disastrous security situation.
+The Catholic Church is one of the few functioning organizations in the Chocó and is recognized by all parties due to its neutrality.
+It has been trying for years to help the people of Chocó regardless of their ancestry and religious affiliation